GeorgiosEtsias/Kmeans-Clustering-NLP-RestaurantOrders/README.md

 # NLP-Clustering-RestaurantOrders

-Project for Slice
+Compatibility: Python 3.8.5
-Compatibility: Python 3.8.5, libraries: numpy, matplotlib.pyplot, pandas, sklearn, nltk Comments on the Python scripts
+libraries: numpy, matplotlib.pyplot, pandas, sklearn, nltk

+# Comments on the Python scripts
 The given problem was solved by using multiple iterations of the ‘Bag of Words’ model alongside K-means clustering.
 The FinalResult.csv file, incudes the original dataset, plus two new columns, Predicted Product Category and Predicted Product Name.
 The solution consists of 4 different python (.py) scripts
 1)	DataPreProcessing.py: product_name and product_category_name columns of the original .csv file are pre-processed using nltk.
 PorterStemmer.
 Then the orders are manually split into pizza and non-pizza products, and 2 .plk files are created.